keylime/enhancements/1_persist_agent_restart.md

 A new tornado web handler is created within the verifier to listen for requests that an agent will emit when it starts.
-We will call this `/nudge` for now with a more suitable now agreed within this review.
+We will call this `/nudge` for now with a more suitable name agreed within this review.

-A new `operational_state` named `OFFLINE` will be created for when a machine becomes unreachable during a `GET_QUOTE` `operational_state`
+A new `operational_state` named `OFFLINE` will be created for when a machine becomes unreachable during a `GET_QUOTE` `operational_state`.
+This state will be set once the agent fails to respond during its retry query period set within the `keylime.conf` configuration file.

+A new database row will need to be introduced for the `OFFLINE` `operational_state`

 Agent Changes
 -------------